dnfloresc/portfolio/README.md

 # Portfolio
-First web-site from my learning path created as project for #100DaysOfCode challenge.
+Very first website from my frontend learning path.
+Created a as project for the #100DaysOfCode challenge.
-Built with flexbox and made it responsive design.
+Built with flexbox and made it responsive.

-**You can check it right here:** https://dnfloresc.github.io/portfolio/
+**You can check it right here:** https://iamdulce.github.io/portfolio/